FBI officers standing at a crime scene, illustrating the FBI fitness test guide

 How to Conquer the FBI Push-Up, Even If You're Starting from Zero

-Next is the push-up event, a true test of upper-body strength that demands perfect form.
-Your body must remain in a straight line from your head to your heels, no sagging hips or arching backs.
-You'll lower yourself until your chest is approximately a fist's width from the floor before pushing back up until your arms are fully extended.
-Only reps with this strict form count.
+Next is the push-up event, an untimed test of upper-body muscular endurance that demands perfect form on every rep. Your body must hold a straight line from head to heels, with no sagging hips or arching back.
+Lower yourself until your chest is roughly a fist's width from the floor, then press back up until your arms are fully extended.
+Only reps that meet this strict standard count toward your score.

 If you can't do a single push-up right now, start with an easier variation and build strength progressively.
 Begin with incline push-ups against a wall, then move to a lower surface like a counter or bench.
 As you get stronger, gradually decrease the incline until you're ready for push-ups on your knees, and finally, full push-ups on the floor.
 This progressive method safely builds the exact muscles you need.